Loiasis: Causes, Symptoms and Treatment

 • Patient History and Symptoms: A comprehensive assessment of the patient’s travel history, exposure risk, and symptomatology is critical in guiding the diagnosis.

-• Diethylcarbamazine (DEC): This is the drug of choice for treating loiasis.
-DEC effectively kills both adult worms and microfilariae.
-However, it can cause severe adverse reactions in patients with high levels of microfilariae, such as encephalopathy.
+• Diethylcarbamazine (DEC): This is the first-line treatment for loiasis.
+DEC works by killing both adult worms and microfilariae.
+However, it must be used with caution in patients with a very high parasite count to avoid severe side effects, such as brain inflammation (encephalopathy).

 Preventing Loiasis